bmolab/dpg_system/README.md

     self.output = self.add_output("sum")
 ```

 The execute method is called when new input is received in self.input.
-Note that self.input is created with the argument trigger_node=self.
+Note that self.input is created with the argument triggers_execution=True.
 This indicates that any input received in that input should cause the node to execute.

 ```
 def execute(self):
     if self.input.fresh_input:
-        data = self.input.get_received_data()
+        data = self.input()
-        operand = self.operand_input.get_widget_value()
+        operand = self.operand_input()
         sum = data + operand
         self.output.send(sum)
 ```